Benefits of Membership

 - You may submit an entry for the Biennial Competition organised by the Belfast Branch for all Members of the Society.

 - You may vote at General Meetings of the Society.

 Your membership fee goes towards covering the operational costs of the Society including the rent of the Research Centre, the annual insurance and the cost of printing and posting the journal twice a year.
-If you join as a Branch Member, an element of your fee goes towards covering the cost of running the Branch, principally room hire and speakers’ expenses.
+If you join as a Branch Member, part of your fee goes towards covering the cost of running the Branch, principally room hire and speakers’ expenses.
 The Society has no paid employees and relies on the voluntary activities of its Members to deliver its many services.